 France Langue Bordeaux has the "FRENCH FOREIGN LANGUAGE QUALITY" LABEL!

-Located at walking distance from the Place des Quinconces, the National Opera, the famous Place de la Bourse with its Mirroir d'Eau (Water Mirror) and the Quais de la Gironde, our school will bring you to everything that makes Bordeaux so noble and exciting.
-Settle down in our private garden in the shade of a fig tree or at a terrace of the Place Gambetta to do your French homework, then enjoy your break with a delicious canelé (typical cake from Bordeaux made with rum and natural vanilla) in Sainte Anne street in the animated pedestrian area of the city-centre.
+Located at walking distance from the Place des Quinconces, the National Opera, the famous Place de la Bourse with its Mirroir d'Eau (Water Mirror) and the Quais de la Garonne, our school will bring you to everything that makes Bordeaux so noble and exciting.
+Settle down in our private garden in the shade of a fig tree or at a terrace of the Place Gambetta to do your French homework, then enjoy your break with a delicious canelé (typical cake from Bordeaux made with rum and natural vanilla) in Sainte Catherine street in the animated pedestrian area of the city-centre.

 Visiting the wine cellars, the wine châteaux and tasting the great vintage wines are the essentials of Bordeaux.
 Discovering its amazing architecture, walking around the little narrow streets of the city-centre, sitting down at a terrace of a café located in a 15th century building, discovering the Garonne river banks that have nothing to envy to the river Seine, all of it is as essential as the wines when coming to Bordeaux.